Controlling Diacetyl in Beer

 Fixing Diacetyl Taste in Beer

-Unfortunately there isn’t a lot you can do other than wait.
+Unfortunately, there isn’t a lot you can do apart from wait and hope the diacetyl levels decrease.
 If the diacetyl levels are low enough, the residual yeast will scrub the compound from the beer and eventually remove the flavor.
 This can happen inside the fermenter itself or inside a bottle as the beer conditions.

 If the diacetyl flavor was caused by an infection, there is no amount of rest or waiting that will fix it.